scisneros/neuralworks-test/README.md

 You can use the timer using the play/pause button at the bottom and move between stages with the buttons at the top.

+## Structure
+The project follows a standard Next.js project structure, with pages, components, styles and public folders.
+It uses the fairly new [App Router](https://nextjs.org/docs/app), which changes the directory structure a bit, but it is still very similar to the old Page Router.
+Basically, routing is done based on the directory structure, where every directory has a `page.tsx` file to be the rendered component for its corresponding route.
+Other files in the same directory are not rendered and can be used as modules or sub-components for the page component.

+Structure is as follows:
+- `app`: Contains the index route (`/`) on its `page.tsx`.
+It also defines the root `layout.tsx`, where the layout for navbar and page content is defined.
+  - `pomodoro`: Contains the Pomodoro timer route (`/pomodoro`) on its `page.tsx`.
+It also contains the `timer.tsx` component, which is the main component for the timer, and the `progress.tsx` component, which is the progress bar for the timer.
+Other timer-related utility components are defined here.
+- `components`: Contains the reusable or page-independent components, such as the navbar.
+- `public`: Static files, such as the logos and alarm audio files.
+- `utils`: Utility functions.

+Styles are defined using [Tailwind CSS](https://tailwindcss.com/), which is a utility-first CSS framework.
+Following its philosophy, each component is styled inline, so no extra stylesheets are needed.
+There's only `app/globals.css`, where imports for Tailwind and a few global styles are defined, and `tailwind.config.js`, where the Tailwind theme is customized.

 ## Software design decisions
 #### Framework: Next.js.
 I chose Next.js mainly because it is a framework I am familiar with, and it is very easy to set up a project with it.
 Also it is very easy to deploy a working demo on Vercel, which is useful for the context of this project.
 Initially I thought of using React, but it is [recommended by their own documentation](https://react.dev/learn/start-a-new-react-project) to use a framework for new projects, and considering that this project is supposed to be a part of a bigger app, it is a nice idea to start with a framework capable of easily scaling up and optimizing for production.

+#### Styles: Tailwind CSS.
+I chose Tailwind CSS because it is a very quick to use and powerful CSS framework.
+I'm usually not fond of utility-first CSS, but given the prototype nature of this project and limited time, I preferred it over more semantic options.
+It is also very easy to integrate with Next.js, as it is [officially supported](https://tailwindcss.com/docs/guides/nextjs).

+Class names used are not quite optimal and there is some verbosity at times, but it is a trade-off for the sake of speed and simplicity.
+A more robust design system could be abstracted without having to change framwork, but it was not worth it for this prototype.

 #### Time storing
 Timer is stored in seconds to avoid having to deal with synchronized separate counters for (hours,) minutes and seconds.
 It is much easier to use a single consistent number between components.
 Conversion to digital clock format is done only when displaying the time.